ENSCMA2/enscma2/README.md

 Slow facts (that sink might be at your door if you want to let it in):

 - Currently:
-  - In all honesty, probably eating, sleeping, and/or watching TV, but occasionally I will take a break from those activities and do...
+  - In all honesty, probably eating, sleeping, playing 2048, and/or watching TV, but occasionally I will take a break and do...
+  - SWE @Microsoft
   - Research @\*gestures broadly at Harvard\*
   - Education @\*gestures broadly at Harvard once again\*
   - Mouse Clicking @[LingHacks](http://linghacks.tech)